John-smith-889/blog-development/_posts/jekyll/2019-08-12-code-highlighting-cheetsheet-in-jekyll.md

 ![background-picture]({{site.baseurl}}/assets/front-end.png)

 Creating a blog demands using some amount of graphical motives.
 In this place formatting and graphical motives are aggregated, useful in creating visual aspect of a Jekyll website.
+To explore motives presented below go to
+<a href="https://github.com/John-smith-889/blog" target="_blank" title="keyword">github repository</a>.
-To explore motives presented below go to [github repository](https://github.com/John-smith-889/blog) to "_posts" catalog, and open this post to look at code behind that.
+to "_posts" catalog, and open this post to look at code behind that.

 <div style="line-height:60%;"> <br> </div>